Adroiti/docs-for-code-review-tools/tfsec/google-storage-no-public-access.md

-Pattern: Enabled public access for Cloud Storage bucket
+Pattern: Enabled public access for Google Cloud Storage bucket

 Issue: -

 ## Description

-Using 'allUsers' or 'allAuthenticatedUsers' as members in an IAM member/binding causes data to be exposed outside of the organisation.
+Using `allUsers` or `allAuthenticatedUsers` as members in an IAM member/binding causes data to be exposed outside of the organisation.

 **Resolution**: Restrict public access to the bucket.